 And they’re not the only things to do in Key West that are free.
 Several of my favorite “finds” in Key West are free, and I love them because they are off the standard tourist trail.

-So I say: Go ahead and splurge on the ferry to the Dry Tortugas.
+So I say: Go ahead and splurge on a snorkel trip or sunset cruise.
 You can make up for it with an afternoon filled with free things to do in Key West..

 Free self-guided walking tours of historic Key West

 There are wonderful group tours of Key West, but the best ones cost $30 and up for adults.
 If you’re an independent and resourceful sort, here a few great alternatives.

 The old-school not-on-your-phone approach: Print out the Pelican Path Self-Guided Tour of Key West, created by the Old Island Restoration Foundation, and wander on your own through Key West’s charming lanes.
 This tour provides the stories behind 51 historic buildings and you can break your explorations into smaller segments to go at your own pace.

 Then, as you visit historic sites, look for the historic markers.
 Each has a number on it.
 You can use your phone or a smart-phone app to hear more detailed historic narration of each site if you desire.